lsst/citations/docs/acknowledgements/index.rst

 :title: Common acknowledgements for Rubin Observatory and LSST

 ######################################################
-Common acknowledgmeents for Rubin Observatory and LSST
+Common acknowledgements for Rubin Observatory and LSST
 ######################################################

 Standard acknowledgement text